ekuric/ioscale/db/db-README.md

 monitoring:
   task_monitor_interval: 60       # Check long-running tasks every 60s
 ```
+If for some reason ( eg. test case OCP cluster upgrade ), test machines are not accessible, we can use `interval` and `max_retries` to configure how long we want for test to retry to connect to machine and continue with testing.

 ### Connection Modes
 Both PostgreSQL and MSSQL Server Python scripts support choosing between SSH and virtctl modes: